Parthverma2409/life-context-reconstructor/README.md

 This project shows how AI can reconstruct meaning from the data people already generate.
 Instead of creating artificial content, the system uncovers structure, relationships, and emotion hidden in digital archives.

 It is a step toward AI tools that help users understand their own lives, not just produce new media.

+Lastly some of the code references has been provided for you to not feel lost, but dont let them hold your creativity back and let your imagination run wild.
+ALL THE BEST!!!!